sidney/brotlidecpy/README.md

 The `brotli` module that is in PyPI provides Python bindings to the fast C reference implementation of [RFC 7932](https://tools.ietf.org/html/rfc7932), and is the preferred one to use for most purposes.
-One limitation to its use is that it requires installation of a platform-specific shared library.
+One limitation to its use is that it requires installation of a platform-specific shared binary executable.

 This library is written all in versions 2 and 3 compatible Python for the special case in which it is not practical to package or require platform-specific binaries.
 It includes only